-You want to bring Move Mindfully® to your school.
-How do you get started?
+You want to bring Move Mindfully® to your school, but how do you start?

 What is more intimidating; teaching mindful strategies to a class of 35 high school students or teaching mindful strategies to a room of 110 high school staff members?